-3.8.4 2D operation down to MDH/A м As per SOP 3.8.5 Circling approach under the following conditions As per SOP (a) approach to specified minimum circling altitude/height in simulated IMC.
+3.8.4 2D operation down to MDH/A М As per SOP 3.8.5 Circling approach under the following conditions As per SOP (a) approach to specified minimum circling altitude/height in simulated IMC.
 Followed by: (b) circling approach to another runway at least 90° off centreline fromfinal approach used in item (a) Remark: If (a) and (b) are not possible due ATC, simulated low visibility pattern may beperformed.

-SECTION 4 4 Missed Approach Procedures 4.1 Go-around with all engines operating during a 3D operation on reaching decision height ✓ As per SOP Examiners should periodically assess the ability to manage high performance aircraft go-arounds with all engines operating.
-A useful challenge would be a lower platform or acceleration altitude or complex 4.3 Other missed approach ~ As per SOP Examiners should consider missed approaches involving, procedural turns, ATC instructions, etc 4.4 Manually go-around with critical engine simulated inoperative after an instrument approach on reaching DH/ MDH/A or MAP ✓ м auto-throttle is able to be disconnected, shall remain disengaged until Completion of the go-around procedure would normally be regarded as after acceleration and with the after take-off or go-around checklist completed.
+SECTION 4 4 Missed Approach Procedures 4.1 Go-around with all engines operating during a 3D operation on reaching decision height √ Examiners should periodically assess the ability to manage high performance aircraft go-arounds with all engines operating.
+A useful challenge would be a lower platform or acceleration altitude or complex 4.3 Other missed approach √ As per SOP Examiners should consider missed approaches involving, procedural turns, ATC instructions, etc 4.4 Manually go-around with critical engine simulated inoperative after an instrument approach on reaching DH/ MDH/A or MAP ✓ М auto-throttle is able to be disconnected, shall remain disengaged until completion of the go-around procedure Completion of the go-around procedure would normally be regarded as after acceleration and with the after take-off or go-around checklist completed.
 However, completion of this item may be at any point above 1500'AAL and once the examiner is satisfied that competence in handling the manoeuvre manually is not in doubt.
-This may be especially helpful for operators whose SOP is to continue to the first 4.4 Rejected landing at 15m (50 ft) above runway threshold and go- around ✓ As per SOP Examiners should periodically assess capability for pilots to manage rejected landings.
-SECTION 5 5 Landings 5.1 Normal landing with visual reference established when reaching DA/H following an instrument √ As per SOP 5.2 Landing with simulated jammed horizontal stabiliserin ~ As per SOP May be combined with 3.4.6 5.5 Landing with critical engine simulated inoperative V м shall be disengaged no later than 200' AAL SOP shall be respected with 5.6 Landing with two engines simulated inoperative: (Not 2 eng.
-Aircraft) M (Skills Test Only) shall be disengaged no later than 200' AAL SOP shall be SECTION 6 (If required - training and test ing requ irements to be completed in accordance with an Operator's approval 6 Type rating for instrument approaches down to a decision height of less than 60 m (200 ft) (CAT II/II) Noto 7 During the fellowi ng instrument and vn to a DH of less than 60 m (200 ft) proaches and missed approach procedures all rtification of instrument approaches down to d.
-6.1 Rejected take-off at minimum authorised RVR \checkmark \checkmark As per SOP May be combined with any other scenario or element
+This may be especially helpful for operators whose SOP is to continue to the first 4.4 Rejected landing at 15m (50 ft) above runway threshold and go- around ~ As per SOP Examiners should periodically assess capability for pilots to manage rejected landings.
+SECTION 5 5 Landings 5.1 Normal landing with visual reference established when reaching DA/H following an instrument ~ As per SOP 5.2 Landing with simulated jammed horizontal stabiliserin √ As per SOP May be combined with 3.4.6 5.5 Landing with critical engine simulated inoperative √ М shall be disengaged no later than 200' AAL SOP shall be respected with 5.6 Landing with two engines simulated inoperative: (Not 2 eng.
+Aircraft) ✓ M (Skills Test Only) shall be disengaged no later than 200' AAL SOP shall be SECTION 6 (If required - training and test ing requ irements to be completed in accordance with an Operator's approval 6 Type rating for instrument approaches down to a decision height of less than 60 m (200 ft) (CAT II/III) Note 1 For instrumental approaches down to a DH of less than 60 m (200 ft) Note 2 During the following instrument approaches and missed approach procedures all aeroplane equipment required for type certification of instrument approaches down to a DH of less than 60 m (200 ft) shall be used.
+6.1 Rejected take-off at minimum authorised RVR ✓ (As per SOP) ✓ (As per SOP) M FFS only As per SOP May be combined with any other scenario or element